-A recipe for tender London Broil, marinated in a homemade spicy steak marinade with chili paste, then grilled to perfection.
+A recipe for tender London Broil, marinated in a homemade spicy steak marinade with fresh chili paste, then grilled to perfection.
 Slice against the grain and serve it with chimichurri.
 Absolutely mouthwatering on the grill.

 I am totally digging this time of year so I can grill like crazy.
 You name it, I like to grill it - burgers, brats, sausages, wings, and especially STEAK.
 Give me a good steak and I will go to town with it on the grill.
 I had purchased a couple London Broil steaks from the butcher for the "Spicy Dehydrator Cookbook" I've been writing.
 My goal was to make several spicy jerkies, which I did, but wound up with an extra London Broil.
 Poor me, right?
 London Broil is ideal for making jerky because it is a leaner cut of steak.

 Also known as Top Round, it is cut from the rear and has a lot of flavor, but it typically needs tenderizing before cooking, and grilling is ideal.

 Note that the name "London Broil" refers to how the steak is prepared - marinate, cook, slice.

 There is a key takeaway for this recipe in order to make it "Madness Style".
 If you guys are like me, and I know you are, you want your flavors to be jacked up a few notches.
 You want some BOOM with your food.
 This recipe delivers.

 The main thing is the marinade.
 I used our "Jacked Up Steak Marinade" for this recipe, and it is sensational.

 A good steak marinade not only adds flavor to your chosen steaks, but also helps to tenderize tougher cuts, like London Broil, though also consider it for skirt steak, top sirloin, or flank steak.
 Of course you can marinate any cut you'd like.
 The choice is yours.
 A good marinade will help you enjoy those tougher cuts, which are much more affordable, yet no less flavorful.